Economy of Greenland: Mining

+As of 2025, Lumina was digging for anorthosite, and KoBold, financed by Jeff Bezos, Bill Gates and other billionaires for nickel.

+Critical Metals Corporation has been operating a mine in southern Greenland, backed by Cantor Fitzgerald of which Howard Lutnick has been the firm’s chief executive prior to becoming commerce secretary in 2025.

 Energy

 At 70%, Greenland has one of the highest shares of renewable energy in the world, mostly coming from hydropower.

 While the Greenland Home Rule Government has primary sovereignty over mineral deposits on the mainland, oil resources are within the domain of the Danish exclusive economic zone.
 Nonetheless, prospecting takes place under the auspices of NUNAOIL, a partnership between the two governments.
 Some geologists believe Greenland has some of the world's largest remaining oil resources: in 2001, the U.S. Geological Survey found that the waters off north-eastern Greenland (north and south of the Arctic Circle) could contain up to 110 Goilbbl of oil, and in 2010 the British petrochemical company Cairns Oil reported "the first firm indications" of commercially viable oil deposits.
 Nonetheless, all six wells drilled since the 1970s have been dry.

 Greenland has offered eight license blocks for tender along its west coast by Baffin Bay.
 Seven of those blocks have been bid for by a combination of multinational oil companies and NUNAOIL.
 Companies that have participated successfully in the previous license rounds and have formed a partnership for the licenses with NUNAOIL are DONG Energy, Chevron, ExxonMobil, Husky Energy, and Cairn Energy.
 The area available known as the West Disko licensing round is of interest due to its relative accessibility compared to other Arctic basins, as the area remains largely free of ice and contains a number of promising geological leads and prospects from the Paleocene era.

 Coal used to be mined at Qullissat but this has been suspended.

 Electricity generation is controlled by the state-owned Nukissiorfiit.
 It is distributed at 220 V and 50 Hz and sockets of Danish type K are used.
 Electricity has historically been generated by oil or diesel power plants, even though there is a large surplus of potential hydropower.
 Because of rising oil prices, there is a program to build hydro power plants.
 Since the success of the 1993 Buksefjord dam, – whose distribution path to Nuuk includes the Ameralik Span – the long-term policy of the Greenland government is to produce the island's electricity from renewable domestic sources.
 A third turbine at Buksefjord brought its capacity up to 45 MW in 2008; in 2007, a second, 7.2 MW dam was constructed at Qorlortorsuaq; and in 2010, a third, 15 MW dam was constructed at Sisimiut.
 There is a plan for an Aluminium smelter plant, which requires multiple large (total 600-750 MW) hydropower plants.
 Domestic heating is provided by electricity at locations where there is a hydro power plant.